-Figure 7: Description of floating weighted averages method on Slovenian municipalities' case.
+Figure 3: Description of floating weighted averages method on Slovenian municipalities' case.

 Blue dots are the centroids for selected municipalities used for calculation of smoothed standardized incidence ratio (SIR) for one selected grid point g (SIRg).
 The blue circle has the maximum radius (Dmax).
 Red square marks the selected grid point g.
-Grey dots are big cities excluded from calculation of smoothed picture and are positioned at the centroids of the principal cities themselves rather than at the centroids of the selected grid point.
+Grey dots are big cities excluded from calculation of smoothed picture and are positioned at the centroids of the principal cities themselves rather than at the centroids of the corresponding municipalities.
+Black dots are neither big cities nor in the Dmax range of the selected grid point.